Virtual Kitty

 Restoration of Kittys head – courtesy of Haven Metrology

 When I got home and unwrapped the doll, I noticed there was a white powder on her face.
 Keith told me this was the anti-glare spray, and he said that it would disappear with heat.
 But that didn’t seem to work.
 I tried wiping it off with a Q-tip and distilled water which helped a little.
 Finally, I tried spraying her face with “Mr. Super Clear,” which is a clear acrylic finish with a strong solvent.
 That restored most of her face paint, thankfully!
 But it also loosened the glue holding her shoulderhead on to the body.
 I decided that this might be the perfect time for a Kitty makeover.
 After seeing the cracks in her head, I realized how fragile her head actually was.
-A makeover would fill the cracks and stabilize her.
-I will share more about Kitty’s makeover in a future post.
+She needed a makeover to fill the cracks and stabilize her (see Restoring Kitty).

 My next decision was what to do the with data from the 3D scan.
 The file would still need some work before it was ready for printing.
 Guess what?
 I have never created files for a 3D printer, and my graphic design background is in 2D, not 3D.
 Which meant that I had to jump right in and learn a new software package.